AlreadyBored/nodejs-assignments/assignments/remote-control/assignment.md

 ## Description

-Your task is to implement remote control backend using `RobotJS` library and websocket.
+Your task is to implement remote control backend using `nutjs.dev` library and websocket.

 User interface for your remote control backend is [here](https://github.com/rolling-scopes-school/remote-control)